Get Born: Writing and recording

-Jet entered the Sunset Sound Studios in Los Angeles with Dave Sardy to produce their debut album Get Born.
-Sardy had previously produced records for Marilyn Manson and The Dandy Warhols.
+Jet went to Sunset Sound Studios and Larrabee East in Los Angeles to record Get Born.
 The band left the recording studios halfway through recording the album to fly back to support the Rolling Stones on their 2003 Australian tour.

 "Are You Gonna Be My Girl", from this album, was voted number one in the 2003 Triple J Hottest 100.
 Get Born also has a song, "Timothy", dedicated to guitarist Cameron Muncey's brother, who died when he was a baby (the song has also been remixed for American rapper Timbaland's 2009 album Shock Value II).
 The track "Radio Song" was written about when they were an unsigned band in Melbourne seeking attention, and "Rollover DJ" was written about the difficulty they encountered when trying to play gigs because of the takeover of dance music.

-The album's name was derived from a lyric to the Bob Dylan song "Subterranean Homesick Blues".

 Critical reception

-Get Born received generally positive reviews from contemporary music critics.
+Get Born received generally positive reviews from music critics.
 At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream critics, the album received an average score of 70, based on 15 reviews.
 Alternative Press gave it a rave review and found Jet's songs "catchy" and their appeal "diverse".
 Q magazine said that the album's raw immediacy "belies its dated influences."
 Uncut called it "an efficient if fairly joyless hybrid of the Stones, AC/DC and Oasis."
 In a negative review, Pitchfork wrote that Jet sounds like "everyone's favorite old rock bands" and have "insipid lyrics", including interjections such as "come on!" and "oh yeah!" sung "every five seconds".
 Robert Christgau of The Village Voice cited "Rollover D.J." and "Look What You've Done" as highlights and remarked that the band has "the juice and talent to make their retro happen without the brains or vision to run with it".
 He gave the album a two-star honorable mention, indicating a "likable effort consumers attuned to its overriding aesthetic or individual vision may well enjoy."
 In October 2010, Get Born was listed in the book 100 Best Australian Albums.